-Dashboards have two themes available: Light (which is the default) and Dark.
+Dashboards have two themes available: Light mode (which is the default) and Dark mode.
 You can toggle between the two themes within the dashboard by clicking the three-dot icon.
 The following image shows the option to Switch to Dark Theme.

 If you want to focus on one item in your chart you can simply click on the item in the legend.
 If you want to toggle just one legend item, just hold the shift key and then click the item.